 The School of Chemical & Biomolecular Engineering offers graduate programs involving advanced-level coursework and independent research leading to MS and PhD degrees in chemical engineering.
 The MS degree can usually be obtained by coursework only, without a thesis.
 Course selection for both the MS and doctoral degrees is quite flexible, with individual plans of study developed for each student.

-Furthermore, the School of Chemical & Biomolecular Engineering participates with several other schools in offering MS and PhD degrees in Bioengineering and Paper Science and Engineering.
+Furthermore, the School of Chemical & Biomolecular Engineering participates with other schools in offering MS and PhD degrees in Bioengineering.